 Students must be 18 years of age to enroll in IU Northwest's on-campus Adult Education courses.
 All registrations must be made online through this site, and all course fees must be paid in full prior to the first class.
 Please click on the red box above that states: "Internet registration form."

-It is preferrable for students to use a credit or debit card when registering online.
-Fees may also be paid via money order, cashier's check, or personal check (in certain cases) to a lock box, and the address of the lock box will be provided during the registration process.
+It is preferable for students to use a credit or debit card when registering online.
+Fees may also be paid via money order, cashier's check, or personal check to a lock box, and the address of the lock box will be provided during the registration process.
 All fields on the registration form must be completed in full.
-If you do not have three phone numbers, please use the same number.
-Be sure to include your date of birth on the form.

-Checks: Please note that payment by any type of check must be sent to a lockbox at least fourteen (14) days before the class begins.
+Checks: Please note that payment by any type of check must be sent to a lockbox at least seven (7) business days before the class begins.
 This allows time for mail delivery and to be counted in the minimum enrollment count for the class.
 If you miss the target date, please call the Center for Urban and Regional Excellence at (219) 980-6964.

 After you enroll online, you will be issued an immediate receipt so be prepared to print it.
 If you enrolled with a credit card, your name will be placed on the class list immediately.
 If you are sending a check, make two copies of your receipt.
 Send one copy with your check to the address which will be provided on the receipt.
 Keep the other copy for your records.
 When the check is received at the lock box, your name will be placed on the class list.